tjleestjohn/Entropic-Scree/README.md

 >
 > If you have high-dimensional, mixed-type, noisy tabular data, standard Principal Component Analysis (PCA) will systematically misrepresent its true dimensionality.
 Standard topological estimators (e.g., TWO-NN, MLE) also fail in these regimes due to distance concentration.
 >
-> The **Entropic Scree** replaces variance with **Normalized Mutual Information** to reveal the true underlying generative rank of your data.
-It bypasses algebraic sample-size limits ($m > N$), handles non-linear interactions natively, and provides actionable engineering metrics (Informational Gravity) to map the true topology of your data.
+> The **Entropic Scree** replaces variance with **Normalized Mutual Information** to bypass algebraic sample-size limits ($m > N$), natively handle non-linear interactions, and collapse spurious linear expansions back to their generative roots.
+>
+> *“Ultimately, what the methodology extracts is not a physical parts list, but an operational map of what the environment possesses the statistical power to resolve.”*

 ---